 Having spent 9 years in Vietnam during the war, creating a school where kindness prevails was a critical goal for Dixie.

 In 1981, Dixie began with just a few students.
-Thirty-five years later, Alpharetta International Academy includes two campuses totaling over six acres near the entrance of Webb Bridge Park.
-We offer classes for children 18 months through fifth grade, and though we do not place pressure on a child to achieve academic success, our children demonstrate excellence in academics, social responsibility and compassion for others during both their time at Alpharetta International Academy as well as after graduating.
+Now, more than thirty-five years later, Alpharetta International Academy includes two campuses totaling over six acres near the entrance of Webb Bridge Park.
+We offer classes for children 18 months through sixth grade, and though we do not place pressure on a child to achieve academic success, our children demonstrate excellence in academics, social responsibility and compassion for others during both their time at Alpharetta International Academy as well as after graduating.
 Kindness affects all and reaps its own rewards.

 “Montessori can bring out the wonderfulness in children, but it cannot happen without an atmosphere of kindness.”